mvishiu11/mvishiu11/README.md

 Not everything has to be serious!
 Here are some projects I work on for fun or experimentation:

 - [Genom Motif Analyzer](https://github.com/mvishiu11/Genome-Motif-Analyzer): A simple, yet elegant tool for identifying, analyzing, and visualizing DNA motifs in genome sequences using BioPython.

-- [CUDA-NPP-EdgeDetection](https://github.com/mvishiu11/CUDA-NPP-EdgeDetection): This project showcases a GPU-accelerated edge detection pipeline using both a custom Sobel filter implemented in CUDA and the highly optimized NVIDIA NPP library.

 - [graphs-isomorphism](https://github.com/mvishiu11/graphs_isomorphism): A Python project for checking isomorphism in simple, undirected graphs.
 Includes a neat visualization tool using PyVis.